 Although demand from buyers remains strong across the country and sellers can be positive, Shaw insists that now is not the time for over-optimism when it comes to asking prices.

 He added: “Starting too high and having to reduce the price can result in a property going stale on the market and possible further price reductions later, which no seller wants.
 Being realistic achieves far better results in the end.”
-Get an idea of where to start by using our free online valuation tool.
+If you’re thinking of lowering your asking price, make sure you’ve done all you can to get more viewings as it is.